tarcisiotmf/earth-metabolome-initiative.github.io/content/authors/walker_tom/_index.md

 ---
 # Display name
-title: "Meredith (Merry) Schumann"
+title: "Tom Walker"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "schumann_meredith"
+- "tom-walker"

 # Is this the primary user of the site?
 superuser: false